KosVla/ParametricSyntheticEarthquakes/README.md

-# Algorithmic framework for parametric representation of synthetic earthquakes
+# Parametric representation of synthetic earthquakes

 This repository contains all necessary functions and subroutines for a parametric representation of synthetic earthquakes.
 Specifically, the stochastic ground motion model proposed in Rezaeian & Kiureghian 2010 is employed for the parametric representation of synthetic